 We cannot do it alone

 According to Vet, it is time for the next step.
 The Delta Plan came about thanks to many people and organisations involved.
 In order to be successful, parties such as ministries, provinces, water boards and municipalities who can create new policies need to hop on board.
-But companies, interest groups and private individuals can also contribute (more information about this you can find here, in Dutch only).
+But companies, interest groups and private individuals can also contribute.

 About Louise Vet